later post | index | earlier post

 Additionally, operators or scrap sites and collectors of scrap must keep records of metal received and disposed of, who the metal was received from, as well as documents verifying the name, address and payment of the individual.

 At ASM Metal Recycling, we’re members of the British Metals Recycling Association (BMRA) and Road Haulage Association (RHA), with all of our sites fully registered and compliant with the Scrap Metal Dealers Act.
-As an approved Contractors Health and Safety Scheme (CHAS) service provider, we pride ourselves on doing everything by the book.
+We pride ourselves on doing everything by the book.

 Finding scrap metal near me